 Systematic reviews are the "gold standard" for synthesizing evidence in health because of their rigorous methodology.
 They are an important source of evidence to guide the development of clinical practice guidelines and to inform clinical decision-making.
 The first three steps in the Evidence-Based Practice (EBP) process are covered by the process of completing a systematic review - Ask, Acquire, Appraise:

 Practitioners (decision-makers) can therefore use systematic reviews to cover the first three steps of the EBP process and then focus their efforts on the subsequent steps of Apply and Audit.2 More generally systematic reviews provide healthcare professionals, consumers, researchers, and policy makers with identified, appraised, and synthesized research-based evidence in an accessible format, therefore saving them considerable time.3

-Due to their comprehensive methodology, systematic reviews sit at the top of the research evidence hierarchy, however to be of any use they need to be done well!
+Due to their comprehensive methodology, systematic reviews sit at the top of the research evidence hierarchy.

 1. Higgins, P.T., & Green, S. (eds.).
 (2008).
 Cochrane handbook for systematic reviews of interventions.
 Chichester, England ; Hoboken, NJ : Wiley- Blackwell.
 Available: http://handbook.cochrane.org/